sahil-rawat/sahil-rawat.github.io/_posts/2021-07-18-INTRO-TO-C-II.md

 ---
-title: "Intro To C : Part II"
+title: "Intro To C : Part II (Variables)"
 date: 2021-07-18 13:39:50 +0530
-categories: [Languages,ReverseEngineering]
+categories: [Languages,C]
 tags: [Languages]
 ---
 This is the second post in the series [Intro To C](https://www.sahilsinghrawat.in/posts/INTRO-TO-C-I/) In the last post we introduced C language while going through a demo HelloWorld program and how to compile and build a C program.